kokarn/notifyy-mcnotifyface/README.md

 There's also a [node module](https://www.npmjs.com/package/node-notifyy).

 ### Limitations
 To prevent spamming users, a unique message can only be sent once every hour.
+This behaviour can be disabled by passing `cache` as false

 ### Available parameters